JaeLee18/JaeLee18.github.io/_pages/about.md

 ---

+## Updates (08.15.24)

 8 | 📜 My paper is accepted to ECCV 2024.
 See you in Milan, Italy🇮🇹.
 [Project Website](https://www.jaejoonglee.com/treedfusion/)
 7 | 🎉 Received Merit Recognition Award from Purdue University.
-6 | 📜 "Latent L-systems: Transformer-based Tree Generator" is accepted to ACM Transaction on Graphics.
-Invited to present it at SIGGRAPH2024!
+6 | 📜 "Latent L-systems: Transformer-based Tree Generator" is accepted to ACM Transaction on Graphics, invited to present it at SIGGRAPH2024!
 5 | 🎉 Offered Samsung Electronics Scholarship.
 4 | Got Deep Learning certification from NVIDIA Deep Learning Institute.
 3 | 💥 Finished Ph.D.
 Core Requirements<font size="1"> (Equivalent to a qualification exam in other universities.)</font>